-While originally intended to spur people to reflect on their faith, the sign now serves a different meaning for Major League Soccer fans in Ohio.
+While originally intended to encourage people to reflect on their faith, the sign now offers a different meaning for Major League Soccer fans in Ohio.
 It stands as a moniker for a budding rivalry between two MLS sides.

 How a new MLS rivalry was born

-That possibility became a reality in 2017 when Cincinnati defeated Louisville City FC in the U.S. Open Cup to set up the first-ever match against the Crew.
+That possibility became reality in 2017 when Cincinnati defeated Louisville City FC in the U.S. Open Cup, setting up their first-ever match against the Crew.

 Originally dubbed the "Ohio Derby," the matchup eventually received a new moniker from the fans.

-As the trash talk between the two sets of supporters escalated on social media in the buildup to the Open Cup showdown, a member of the fanbase dubbed the rivalry "Hell is Real" in honor of the sign, and the name caught on and stuck.
+As the trash talk between the supporters escalated on social media before the Open Cup showdown, a member of the fanbase dubbed the rivalry "Hell is Real" in honor of the sign.
+It caught on.

-And the match lived up to its name.
+The match certainly lived up to its name, too.
 On June 14, 2017 at Nippert Stadium, the USL side upset the Crew 1-0.
-Although they faced a lower-division side, Columbus rolled out a largely first-choice lineup, only to be stymied by Cincy in front of a raucous crowd of 30,160.
-While it was only one game, it was enough to set the tone — on the field and in the stands.
+Although they faced a lower-division side, Columbus rolled out a largely first-choice lineup, only to be stymied by Cincy in front of a raucous crowd of 30,160 fans.
+While it was only one game, it was enough to set the tone — both on the field and in the stands.

-In a sport-rich state like Ohio, there are plenty of rivalries, the biggest being the annual interstate clash between Ohio State and Michigan in college football.
-But the NFL’s Cleveland Browns and Cincinnati Bengals play in the same division and MLB's Cincinnati Reds and Cleveland Indians vie for the Ohio Cup every year.
+The sport-rich state of Ohio sees its fair share of rivalries during the year: the annual interstate clash between Ohio State and Michigan in college football, the intra-division showdowns between the NFL's Cleveland Browns and Cincinnati Bengals and the annual Ohio Cup between MLB's Cincinnati Reds and Cleveland Indians.